Shrikant-Bawankule/Anime-Recommendation-system/README.md

-# anime-recommender-system
-A content-based anime recommendation system using Gradio and TF-IDF
+# Anime Recommendation System 🎌

-This is a content-based Anime Recommender System built using:
+This project is a content-based Anime Recommendation System built using Python and Google Colab.

+It uses user preferences and anime metadata to suggest new anime titles that align with user interests.

+🔧 Technologies Used
+- Python
-- TF-IDF Vectorization
+- Pandas, NumPy
-- Cosine Similarity
+- Scikit-learn (TF-IDF, Cosine Similarity)
-- Gradio UI
+- Google Colab

-How it Works

-The app analyzes anime features like genre, type, rating, and popularity to recommend similar shows based on your input.

-Run It

-1. Install Dependencies
-bash
-pip install gradio pandas scikit-learn

-2. Run the App
-python anime_gradio_ui.py

-3. Run Gradio App
+📌 Features
+- Recommends anime based on title similarity
+- Utilizes cosine similarity on TF-IDF vectors
+- Easy to use and modify for different datasets

+📁 Dataset
+You can use the *MyAnimeList* dataset or any anime metadata dataset (title, genre, synopsis).